open-AIMS/ereefs-documentation/README.md

 _id         | unique identifier for the `Job` createdBy   | which system created the `Job` (by default this will be `JobPlanner`) status      | the current status of the `Job` (see [Status descriptions](#status-descriptions) for more information) triggeredBy | which system triggered the `Job` creation.
-This can either be `OPERATIONAL` or `EXTRACTION_REQUEST`, history     | a list of descriptions of status changes
+This can either be `OPERATIONAL` or `EXTRACTION_REQUEST` history     | a list of descriptions of status changes

 **JJ: how does the JobPlanner know what tasks are required to be performed from this information?
-I can't see a product_id or anything like that.**
+I can't see a product_id or anything like that.
+GL: The JobPlanner creates the job and all its tasks.
+Tasks are also stored in the DB and are linked to the job: Look task, field jobId.**

-Example: **JJ: Is this example the format of the SNS notification or the MongoDB entry?**
+Example: **JJ: Is this example the format of the SNS notification or the MongoDB entry? - GL: MongoDB entry.
+It needs some clarification.**
 ```json
 {
   "_id": "Job_31ae5173-3345-42c3-87ec-322666e29e2e",